The Best Elopement Destinations in Olympic National Park

 Rialto Beach

 Thus far Rialto Beach has been my favorite stretch of the Washington’s coastline.
 The dense woods reaching right to the beach, the towering sea stacks, tide pools, and gnarled piles of driftwood make it an absolute wonder to behold.
 If you’re eloping to the Olympic Peninsula, or just visiting, you have to check this place out.
 I also highly recommend it as your elopement destination.
 A short hike down the beach puts you in the designated Olympic wilderness, which means you can get a permit and camp right on the beach.
 Can’t beat that.
+It is about a two mile hike down the beach to get the best of what Rialto has to offer, but it is so worth it.

 My Favorite Things: Tide pools, Hole-in-the-wall arch, beach camping, driftwood galore, lush coastal forest.